jnozzi/cocoadev.com/SiteContent/General/DistributedObjectsForInterThreadCommunication.markdown

-Example code for server and client threads communication using [[DistributedObjects]].
+Example code for server and client threads communication using General/DistributedObjects.

-The code is based on Apple article (http://developer.apple.com/documentation/Cocoa/Conceptual/Multithreading/articles/[[CocoaDOComm]].html) and [[DistributedObjectsForInterThreadCommsCrash]].
+The code is based on Apple article (http://developer.apple.com/documentation/Cocoa/Conceptual/Multithreading/articles/General/CocoaDOComm.html) and General/DistributedObjectsForInterThreadCommsCrash.

 Notes: